Fed's Dudley urges caution on rate hikes, cites risks to U.S.

 While the world's most influential central bank struck some confident tones in a policy statement last week, more recent data showing the U.S. economy has expanded at an annual rate of roughly 1 percent so far this year emboldened those who think the Fed won't tighten monetary policy any time soon.

-A Reuters poll of economists recently pointed to the December policy meeting as the most for a rate increase.
+A Reuters poll of economists recently pointed to the December policy meeting as the most likely time for a rate increase.

-But after weak U.S. growth data on Friday, Fed funds rate futures are pricing in only around 30 percent chance of a rate hike by December, compared to about 50 percent early last week.